 In August 2011, our board of directors authorized a share repurchase program effective September 1, 2011, under which we may repurchase up to \$1.8 million worth of our issued and outstanding ADSs from the open market from time to time before December 31, 2012.
-In addition, our chairman and chief executive officer Mr. Qiming Xu may repurchase up to \$200,000 and our chief financial officer Mr. Chee Jiong Ng may repurchase up to \$50,000 worth of our issued and outstanding ADSs from the open market from time to time before December 31, 2012 with their respective personal funds.
+In addition, our chairman and chief executive officer Mr. Qiming Xu may repurchase up to \$200,000 and our chief financial officer Mr. Chee Jiong Ng may repurchase up to \$50,000 worth of our issued and outstanding ADSs from the open market from time to time before December 31, 2012.

-As of the date of this annual report, we have purchased 4,283,308 of our ordinary shares in the form of ADSs for a total purchase price of approximately \$1,678,958, Mr. Qiming Xu has purchased 475,960 of our ordinary shares in the form of ADSs for a total purchase price of approximately \$186,540 and Mr. Chee Jiong Ng has purchased 119,036 of our ordinary shares in the form of ADSs for a total purchase price of approximately \$46,631.
-The average sale price of these purchases was \$1.57..
-All repurchased ordinary shares had been retired and cancelled.
+As of the date of this annual report, we have purchased 4,283,308 of our ordinary shares in the form of ADSs for a total purchase price of approximately \$1,678,958, Mr. Qiming Xu has purchased 475,960 of our ordinary shares in the form of ADSs for a total purchase price of approximately \$186,540 and Mr. Chee Jiong Ng has purchased 119,036 of our ordinary shares in the form of ADSs for a total purchase price of approximately \$186,540 and Mr. Chee Jiong Ng has purchased ordinary shares had been retired and cancelled.
 The repurchases were made on the open market at prevailing market prices or in block trades and subject to restrictions relating to volume, price and timing.